michaelarn0ld/dotfiles-linux/README.md

 ```

 - Note that the "dotfiles" command is an alias for git, specific to the $HOME/dotfiles directory.
-  See .aliases for more information
+  See .bashrc aliases for more information

 - Note that you will need to install 'vim-plug' to have access to the vim
   configuration.
 Do this after pulling the repo from gitlab.